aseemtim/calculator/README.md

 Rest of the buttons use default numpad keys.

-Pressing Enter will input the button you have last selected with click event.
+Pressing Enter key will input the button you have last selected with click event.